History

 Financial

-(1) a structural decrease in revenue and a structural decline of revenue per employee.
+(1) a decrease in revenue and revenue per employee.
 Probably due to an inability to innovate.

-(2) a structural increase in net assets and asset value compared to revenue.
+(2) an increase in net assets and asset value compared to revenue.
 Probably caused by a rational type of management.
 The company is run by financiers and technicians instead of commercials and businessmen.
-The rational dominates over the intuitive.
+The rational dominates over the intuitive, making it a boring company.

 Past, Current and Future Challenges